meta-flutter/membrane_template/README.md

 ### Flutter Usage

 The [dart_example](./dart_example) directory is a minimal pub dependency which can easily be consumed by any Flutter application.
-To observe a basic Flutter application change to the `flutter_example` directory on your favorite platform and execute `flutter run`.
+To observe a basic Flutter application change to the `flutter_example` directory on your favorite platform and execute `flutter run` while specifying the path to the library _directory_ (not the library file itself).
+For example on Linux desktop with the library compiled in debug mode with `cargo build` you would use `LD_LIBRARY_PATH="../rust_example/target/debug" flutter run`.